Parental Guidance (film): Release

 The film was released Christmas Day 2012, in the United States and Canada and on Boxing Day 2012, in Australia, the United Kingdom, and Ireland.
 Its international release spans from December 19, 2012, to July 11, 2013, with the first 2013 release on January 3, 2013, in the Dominican Republic, Venezuela, and Singapore.

 Home media

 The film was released on DVD and Blu-ray on March 26, 2013, from 20th Century Fox Home Entertainment.

 Reception

-Despite generally negative reviews, box office totals for the film were higher than expected.

-Rotten Tomatoes gives the film an approval rating of 17% based on 92 reviews with an average rating of 3.84/10.
-The website's critical consensus states: "Parental Guidance is sweet but milquetoast, an inoffensive trifle that's blandly predictable."
-Metacritic gives it a weighted average score of 36 out of 100, based on reviews from 20 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave it an average grade of "A−" on an A+ to F scale.
+Box office

+The film grossed $77.3 million in the United States and Canada, and $42.5 million in other territories, for a worldwide total of $119.8 million.

+Despite receiving negative reviews from critics, the film performed better than expected at the box office.
+In its opening weekend the film made $14.55 million from 3,367 theaters (a six-day total of $29.3 million), finishing in fourth behind holdover The Hobbit: An Unexpected Journey and fellow new releases Django Unchained and Les Misérables.

+Critical response

+Audiences surveyed by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.